-How to reset AirPods and AirPods Pro: Quick & easy tutorial
+AirPods acting up?
+Here's how to easily reset them

+- iPhone users just need to place AirPods in the case, connect to Bluetooth settings, and forget the device to reset.

+- After resetting, AirPods won't automatically connect to paired devices from iCloud, starting fresh for a better experience.

-(Pocket-lint) - Apple AirPods and AirPods Pro aren't immune to bugs and glitches.
+Apple's AirPods and AirPods Pro have great sound quality and noise cancellation, but unfortunately, the headphones aren't immune to bugs and glitches.
 Sometimes things go a little haywire.
-Perhaps your Bluetooth connection to your iPhone is acting up.
-Luckily, you can reset Apple's wireless earbuds.
+Sometimes the Bluetooth acts up, or the audio breaks up a little bit.
+Or maybe you're looking to start from a clean slate and completely reset your AirPods preferences.
+No matter the reason, luckily, you can reset Apple's wireless earbuds.
 It's a little trick you can do to get them back in working order.
 It might not be the answer all the time.
 But it's worth a shot.

+5 issues that can make AirPods too quiet and how to fix themAirPods promise convenience, comfort, and style, but sometimes they can go quiet on you.
+Here's what to do to bring volume back up.

-Here's how to reset your AirPods and AirPods Pro.
+Here's how to reset your AirPods and AirPods Pro on your own.
+It takes less than a minute, is completely free to do, and doesn't require you to contact Apple Support.

 How to reset AirPods and AirPods Pro